-Management believes that future funds generated from NCM LLC's operations and cash on hand should be sufficient to fund working capital requirements, NCM LLC's debt service requirements, and capital expenditure and other investing requirements, through the next twelve months.
-Cash flows generated by NCM LLC's distributions to NCM, Inc. and the founding members can be impacted by the seasonality of advertising sales, stock option exercises, interest on borrowings under our revolving credit agreement and to a lesser extent theatre attendance.
-NCM LLC is required pursuant to the terms of the NCM LLC Operating Agreement to distribute its available cash, as defined in the operating agreement, quarterly to its members (NCM LLC's founding members and NCM, Inc.).
-The available cash distribution to the members of NCM LLC for the three months ended April 2, 2015 was calculated as negative \$25.5 million (\$11.5 million with NCM, Inc.) due to the merger termination fee and related merger costs.
+Our primary source of liquidity and capital resources includes cash from operations, availability under the revolving credit facility and cash on hand.
+Management believes that future funds generated from our operations and cash on hand should be sufficient to fund working capital requirements, our debt service requirements, and capital expenditure and other investing requirements, through the next twelve months.
+Cash flows can be impacted by the seasonality of advertising sales, stock option exercises, interest on borrowings under our revolving credit agreement and to a lesser extent theatre attendance.
+We are required pursuant to the terms of our operating agreement to distribute our available cash, as defined in the operating agreement, quarterly to our members (the founding members and NCM, Inc.).
+The available cash distribution to the members of NCM LLC for the three months ended April 2, 2015 was calculated as negative \$25.5 million due to the merger termination fee and related merger costs.
 Pursuant to the NCM LLC Operating Agreement, there was no distribution made in the second quarter of 2015 and the negative amount was netted against available cash distributions for the second quarter of 2016, which will be paid in the third quarter of 2016.
-The available cash distribution to the members of NCM LLC for the three months ended June 30, 2016, net of the negative available cash described above (which will be made during the third quarter of 2016) was approximately \$14.9 million, of which approximately \$6.1 million will be distributed to NCM, Inc. NCM, Inc. expects to use cash received from future available cash distributions and its cash balances to fund income taxes, payments associated with the tax receivable agreement with NCM LLC's founding members and current and future dividends as declared by the Board of Directors, including a dividend declared on August 3, 2016 of \$0.22 per share (approximately \$13.2 million) on each share of the Company's common stock (not including outstanding restricted stock) to stockholders of record on August 25, 2016 to be paid on September 9, 2016.
-Distributions from NCM LLC and NCM, Inc. cash balances should be sufficient to fund the above listed items for the foreseeable future at the discretion of the Board of Directors dependent on anticipated cash needs, overall financial condition, future prospects for earnings, available cash and cash flows, as well as other relevant factors.
+The available cash distribution to the members of NCM LLC for the three months ended June 30, 2016 net of the negative available cash described above (which will be made during the third quarter of 2016) was approximately \$14.9 million.